 If ciphersuites with elliptic curves were selected in FCS\TLSC\EXT.1.1, a selection of one or more curves is required.
-If no ciphersuites with elliptic curves were selected in FCS\TLS\EXT.1.1, then "none" should be selected.
+If no ciphersuites with elliptic curves were selected in

+FCS\TLS\EXT.1.1, then "not present the Supported Elliptic Curves Extension" should be selected.